Xierumeng/Xierumeng.github.io/_posts/Resources/2020-09-06-Resume-Guide.md

 > <footer class="blockquote-footer">Xierumeng joke</footer>
 {: class="blockquote" cite=""}

 Employers will spend between 10 and 60 seconds looking at your r&eacute;sum&eacute;, looking at possibly hundreds of them over several days.
-Therefore, it is critical to convey your eligibility in this extremely short period by having a well-organized r&eacute;sum&eacute;.
+Therefore, your r&eacute;sum&eacute; should be able to tell your story and convey eligibility in this extremely short period.
+Flow and organization are very important.

 * Length - The length of your r&eacute;sum&eacute; should be at most one page.
 If you find yourself running out of space, you should remove content or re-arrange formatting and layout.